pietrodileo/My-First-Agent-Studio/README.md

 synthetic dataset, and container configuration.
 It can be run independently of the other projects in the parent repository.

+More information about this project: [`My First Agent Studio: building and testing native IRIS agents with AI Hub and Ollama`](https://community.intersystems.com/post/my-first-agent-studio-building-and-testing-native-iris-agents-ai-hub-and-ollama)

 ## Why this project exists

 The project brings together a **first-agent tutorial** and a **native agent